The Stooges (album): Background and recording

-Ron Asheton's main guitar riff in the song "1969" which utilizes an "A (major) & G (major) two chord guitar pattern was directly lifted from The Byrds "Tribal Gathering" (originally occurring between :50-1:02 & again at 1:30-2:03 mark in the original song arrangement).
-The drum pattern in "1969" was directly lifted from the famous Bo Diddley percussive beat.

-The main guitar riff to "I Wanna Be Your Dog" was inspired by the opening guitar riff to "Highway Chile" by The Jimi Hendrix Experience and the song arrangement to "No Fun" was inspired by Johnny Cash's "I Walk The Line".
-Embryonic versions of all seven songs were initially written from mid-late 1968 and early 1969.
+"No Fun" took inspiration from the Johnny Cash country song "I Walk The Line" and the main guitar riff to "I Wanna Be Your Dog" took inspiration from the opening guitar riff to "Highway Chile" by the Jimi Hendrix Experience.
+Early versions of all seven songs were initially written from mid-late 1968 and early 1969.
 These seven songs were staples—and essentially the basis—of the Stooges' 1968 and early 1969 live set at the time.
 A typical Stooges song of the period would involve either two minutes of composed song followed by several minutes of improvisation or avant-garde, free-form workouts.
-Having assumed that the seven songs as normally performed would cover requirements for the album, the Stooges were told by their record label Elektra that they needed more material.
-Pop later recalled: "We auditioned [the seven-song version of the album] live in the studio and they refused it.
-Jac Holzman, head of Elektra Records, is quoted having said, 'There aren't enough legitimate songs that contain structured lead vocals!'
-So we lied and said, 'That's OK, we've got lots more proper songs.'
-Upon hearing this Holzman then indicated to the band that they had one week to record and prepare the album."
+However, having assumed that the seven songs as normally performed would cover requirements for the album, the Stooges were told by their record label Elektra that they needed more material.
+Jac Holzman, head of Elektra Records, is quoted having said to the band at The Hit Factory recording studio, "Are those three tracks ('1969', 'I Wanna Be Your Dog', 'No Fun') all you have?
+Do you guys have enough material?
+Do you have more songs?"
+Ron Asheton replied, "Yeah, we just showed you one part of the pie.
+We've got several more songs."
+Jac Holzman then reportedly said, "Good to hear.
+You fellas have 5 days."
+The band wrote three completely new compositions over the course of the five day recording sessions to complete the album.
+The songs were "We Will Fall" (based upon a musical chant by Dave Alexander), "Real Cool Time", and "Not Right".